This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rotate the sites where you do fingersticks.
 This will help make the checks less painful, and make fingerstick sites less noticeable.

 - Go to all follow-up appointments.
-Your healthcare provider may need to check your A1c every 3 months.
+Your care team provider may need to check your A1c every 3 months.
 An A1c test shows the average amount of sugar in your blood over the past 2 to 3 months.
-Your healthcare provider will tell you what your A1c level should be.
+Your care team provider will tell you what your A1c level should be.

 What do I need to know about high blood sugar?